kidscancode/godot_recipes/src/content/input/multi_unit_select.md

 ### World setup

 Processing the unit selection will happen in the world.
-We'll start with a Node2D called "World" and add a few unit instances in it.
+We'll start with a {{< gd-icon Node2D >}}`Node2D` called "World" and add a few unit instances in it.
 Attach a script to the World node and add the following variables:

 ```gdscript
 extends Node2D